edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

 ## 5. Conclusions
 In the beginning, I said that MOOC makes very strong promises and seems like one of the most advanced stages of democracy.
 Although some studies say that MOOC does not create equality in education as it promises, and instead increases inequality, it is still a very powerful opportunity when it is used correctly.
 I believe that MOOCs should be used as a complementary education model, not a fundamental one.
 That is, we should already have a certain background to ensure maximum efficiency from the MOOCs.

 As someone who has gained a lot from MOOCs, I presented my knowledge, experience, and opinions on this subject in this post.
-I hope that it can be usefull for people interested in taking MOOCs.I reviewed the definition of MOOC, its history, popular platforms, methods of enrolling classes without paying, and getting certificates for free of charge.
-My intention is to provide an introductory guide for those who are less familiar with MOOCs and don't know where to start.
+I hope that it can be usefull for people interested in taking MOOCs.I reviewed the definition of MOOC, its history, popular platforms, methods of enrolling classes without paying, and getting certificates free of charge.
+I intend to provide an introductory guide with this series for those who are less familiar with MOOCs and don't know where to start.

 You can leave your comments below, send me an e-mail for your questions, and share the post on your social media if you find the content useful.
 I'm hopting to share the future posts of this series,  *“Introductory Guide to Data Science with MOOCs”* and *“Introductory Guide to Web Design and Programming with MOOCs”* in soon.